Eva Green

 Green has since starred in numerous independent films, including Cracks (2009), Womb (2010), and Perfect Sense (2011).
 In 2014, she played Artemisia in the 300 sequel 300: Rise of an Empire and Ava Lord in Frank Miller and Robert Rodriguez's Sin City sequel Sin City: A Dame to Kill For.
-Green is also known for her collaborations with director Tim Burton, starring as Angelique Bouchard in the horror comedy film Dark Shadows (2012), the titular character of the fantasy film Miss Peregrine's Home for Peculiar Children (2016), and Colette Marchant in the fantasy film Dumbo (2019).
+Green is also known for her collaborations with director Tim Burton, starring as Angelique Bouchard in the horror comedy film Dark Shadows (2012), the title character of the fantasy film Miss Peregrine's Home for Peculiar Children (2016), Colette Marchant in the fantasy film Dumbo (2019) and as Ophelia Frump for the upcoming third season of Wednesday (2027).
 For her role as an astronaut mother in the drama film Proxima (2019), she earned a nomination for the César Award for Best Actress.

-Green starred as Morgan Pendragon in the Starz historical fantasy series Camelot (2011).
+On television, Green has starred as Morgan Pendragon in the Starz historical fantasy series Camelot (2011).
 She also starred as Vanessa Ives in the Showtime horror drama series Penny Dreadful (2014–2016), earning critical acclaim and a nomination for Best Actress in a Television Series – Drama at the 73rd Golden Globe Awards.

+Outside acting, she has collaborated with various luxury brands and been an ambassador for Bulgari and Roger Vivier.